 For example, in September 2013, the DoD directed the Military Departments to record a facility condition for each asset on their installation in their respective data systems and to inspect all facilities using a standard process by September 2018.
 However, in FY 2019, the Government Accountability Office reported that the Military Services had not consistently recorded acquisition of, changes to, and disposal of facilities.
-The Government Accountability Office also found that the Military Services had not corrected identified discrepancies in their data systems, such as facility condition and overdue asset reviews.
-The Government Accountability Office noted that military installations had not consistently assessed risks from extreme weather and climate change effects and integrated that information into their master plans.
+The Government Accountability Office also found that the Military Services had not corrected identified discrepancies in their data systems, such as facility condition

 The DoD continues to struggle with issues related to health and safety hazards in both Government-owned Government-controlled and privatized housing.
-Between FYs 2015 and 2017, the DoD OIG issued seven reports that detailed electrical system, fire protection system, and environmental health and safety hazards in military and privatized housing.
-While the Military Departments agreed to the recommendations in the reports and acknowledged that improvements needed to be made, issues related to mold, water quality, lead-based paint, and carbon monoxide continue to be raised by military members and their families.
+Between FYs 2015 and 2017, the DoD OIG issued seven reports that detailed electrical system, fire protection system, and environmental health and safety hazards in military and privatized housing.32 While the Military Departments agreed to the recommendations in the reports and acknowledged that improvements needed to be made, issues related to mold, water quality, lead-based paint, and carbon monoxide continue to be raised by military members and their families.